Jagdgeschwader 134

 Jagdgeschwader 134 (JG 134) "Horst Wessel" was a Luftwaffe fighter-wing prior to World War II.
 JG 134 was formed on 4 January 1936 with III.
 Gruppe in Döberitz.
 The Geschwader was given the honorific name Horst Wessel on 24 March 1936.
-II Gruppe was formed on 15 March 1936 in Werl and was followed by the Geschwaderstab and I. Gruppe on 1 April 1936 in Dortmund.
+II.
+Gruppe was formed on 15 March 1936 in Werl and was followed by the Geschwaderstab and I. Gruppe on 1 April 1936 in Dortmund.
 It would later become one of the premier Zerstörer wings of the Luftwaffe, as Zerstörergeschwader 26.

 The Pre-War Years

 On 7 March 1936, Hptm.
-Oskar Dinort, the Kommandeur of III/JG 134, was tasked with a mission to assist Hitler in the reoccupation of Germany's western border states.
-At noon on the 8th of March two Staffeln from the III Gruppe were to circle the cathedral of Köln, and then land at the Köln civil airport.
-With no resistance or push-back from the allies the Gruppe settled in at the airport with their He 51 fighters.
+Oskar Dinort, the Kommandeur of III.
+Gruppe (3rd group) of JG 134, was tasked with a mission to assist Hitler in the reoccupation of Germany's western border states.
+At noon on 8 March two Staffeln (squadrons) from the III.
+Gruppe were to circle the cathedral of Köln, and then land at the Köln civil airport.
+With no resistance or push-back from the allies the Gruppe settled in at the airport with their Heinkel He 51 fighters.